 The Rochester Hills police may also use a more accurate DataMaster Breathalyzer test at the scene of the arrest or when taking you to the police station.
 Although you can refuse this test as well, your license will typically be suspended for one year if you do because of Michigan’s implied consent law.
 If you refuse, the police may then require you to take a blood or urine test.

 It’s scary when the police charge you with an OWI, but knowing you haven’t yet been convicted of a crime can give you hope.
-With the help of an experienced DUI attorney from Schwartz Criminal Defense Firm, you can take the time to prepare for court and have help fighting your case in court.
+With the help of an experienced DUI attorney from the Schwartz Law Group, you can take the time to prepare for court and have help fighting your case in court.

 If you’re ready to talk about your case with a Rochester Hills DUI lawyer, call 248-930-5019 or fill out the contact form below to schedule a free consultation.